 Beware of Scams and Fraud Schemes

-With an unprecedented amount of federal funding available through the new CARES Act and other expanded programs, scammers and fraudsters are already taking advantage of the pandemic situation.
+With an unprecedented amount of federal funding available through the CARES Act and other expanded programs, scammers and fraudsters are taking advantage of the pandemic situation.
 It’s important to be vigilant and careful so you don’t fall victim to these schemes.

 For example, the SBA will never initiate contact to offer a loan or a grant to a small business.
 If someone contacts you before you’ve ever applied with the SBA, suspect fraud.